oscafrica/documentation/about/community-code-of-conduct.md

  - Contributors
  - All community members

-Each online space listed above is required to provide contact information for any administrators/moderators to Open Source Community Africa Code of Conduct work group.
+Each online space listed above is required to provide contact information for any administrators/moderators to Open Source Community Africa Code of Conduct team.

 Each online space listed above is encouraged to provide a welcome message with a link to this Code of Conduct and the contact information for making an incident report <community@oscafrica.org> to community members.

-Open Source Community Africa Code of Conduct work group will receive and evaluate incident reports from the online communities listed above.
-Open Source Community Africa Code of Conduct work group will work with online community administrators/moderators to suggest actions to take in response to a report.
-In cases where the administrators/moderators disagree on the suggested resolution for a report, Open Source Community Africa Code of Conduct work group may choose to notify the Open Source Community Africa board.
+Open Source Community Africa Code of Conduct team will receive and evaluate incident reports from the online communities listed above.
+Open Source Community Africa Code of Conduct team will work with online community administrators/moderators to suggest actions to take in response to a report.
+In cases where the administrators/moderators disagree on the suggested resolution for a report, Open Source Community Africa Code of Conduct team may choose to notify the Open Source Community Africa board.

 ### Contact Information

-If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the Open Source Community Africa Code of Conduct work group immediately.
+If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the Open Source Community Africa Code of Conduct team immediately.
 They can be reached by emailing <community@oscafrica.org> or messaging *Bolaji#3828* on [Discord](https://discord.gg/8STPZzN).

 ## License